Childhood Obesity in South Africa.

 Childhood Diabetes: warning signs, diagnosis and treatment

-South African children are at high risk of developing Diabetes and associated health problems.
+South African children are at high risk of developing Diabetes.

 Can sugar really put you in a better mood?